Lab 3

 Overview

 Now that your data is clean, it’s time to load it into a database.
-This week we cover two different methods for ingesting CSV files into a PostgreSQL database, and walk through the key differences between them.
+This week we cover two different methods for ingesting CSV files into a database, and walk through the key differences between them.

 View Slides